23 Awards in total for

 Charlene and Sian were the winners of the Creative Industry Skills Award 2018 at the annual Creative & Cultural Skills Northern Ireland Awards.
 We spoke to them about their passion for the industry and the projects they're working which support young people in music.

-Fionnuala Cush was the winner of the Apprentice of the Year Award 2018 at the annual Creative & Cultural Skills Northern Ireland Awards.
+Fionnuala Cush was the winner of the Apprentice of the Year Award 2018 at the annual Creative & Cultural Skills Northern Ireland Awards and the Apprentice of the Year Award 2019 in the national awards.
 We spoke to her about how her apprenticeship helped her secure a full time role.

 Méabh Rooney was a joint winner of the Intern of the Year Award 2018 at the annual Creative & Cultural Skills Northern Ireland Awards.
 After her internship she was kept on as an Events and Marketing Assistant by the NI Science Festival.

 Thomas Scott and Alan McCracken were the winners of the Creative Tutor Award 2018 at the annual Creative & Cultural Skills Northern Ireland Awards.
 We spoke to them about their work in the department and how they've developed industry links for the benefit of their students.